mech/Notes/Design (Product)/UI.md

 > All roads lead to a human-centered design approach, where the user is the prime focus.
 Often considered accessory or secondary, microinteractions actually create a feeling of well-being once they are discovered by users.
 As a designer, recognizing the invisibility of microinteractions is just as important as designing them.
 You have to create something that feels human and accomplishes a task.

+---

+> At this point I have one big problem: I have no idea what's going to happen when I hit share.
+I was really hesitant to tap the share button at first...what if my photo goes public?
+Can anyone see this?
+Sharing to where?

+> Those are a lot of high-friction questions this early in the flow.

 * [Microinteractions: The Secret of Great App Design](https://uxplanet.org/microinteractions-the-secret-to-great-app-design-4cfe70fbaccf#.mdbktcvp3)
 * [**Flat 2.0**](http://articles.dappergentlemen.com/2014/12/03/flat-design-2/)
 * [**Low contrast Text is not the answer**](https://www.nngroup.com/articles/low-contrast/)